Profile: Unsung hero Matt Oakley

 “I always vowed that, when I got to be a pro, I’d look after my apprentice well,” wrote Le Tissier in his autobiography.
 “And the one who did best out of me was Matt.
 I gave him a bonus of £5 for every goal I scored from 1993-95, some of my best years, which cost me a fortune!”

 Like his boss, Oakley loved life with Saints.
-Over 12 years, he made 311 appearances and in 2003 was part of the side beaten 1-0 in the FA Cup final by Arsenal.
+Over 12 years, he made 311 appearances and in 2003 was part of the side beaten 1-0 in the Cup final by Arsenal.

 “While other players got the plaudits, he went about doing his job,” added Strachan.
 “It’s easy to jump into tackles and kick people in the air but he likes to receive the ball and pass.
 He’s brave on the ball.
 He’s got a big heart and plays football the way I like it.”